WilliamZhang20/Temp-Aware-Mug/README.md

 ### How is each peripheral controlled?

-1) The display: we used a library whose code is in the files called `liquidcrystal_i2c`.
-This allowed for easy calling of functions, after setting the I2C pins, checking the `hi2c1`, and generating code.
+1) The display: we used the "LiquidCrystal_I2C" library for STM32 to call basic functions more easily.
+All that was required was connecting the circuits, checking the correct external I2C handle `hi2c1` in the library, and generating code to set up the SDA and SCL pins.

-2) The thermometer: another library was used, whose code is in [this](https://github.com/dinamitemic/mlx90614) repo.
-However, certain functions were uncallable with our STM32, and external variables had to be modified to `hi2c1` rather than the original `hi2c3`.
-Finally, while the thermometer can detect ambient temperature if used with library functions on Arduino, there were no ambient temperature functions here.
-Only object temperature functions, which had to be modified, and in fact, extracted to `main.c` to make temperature detection work.
+2) The thermometer: since the library did not work, we implemented the procedure laid out in [this](https://www.youtube.com/watch?v=Qw4ScK2CZqI&pp=ygUTbWx4OTA2MTQgc3RtMzIgIGkyYw%3D%3D) Youtube video.
+To summarize how it works, the peripherals have set unique addresses on the I2C bus, and the `HAL_I2C_Mem_Read` function in the STM32 HAL (Hardware Abstraction Layer) library reads raw data collected by the sensor from the address, and stores it in a temporary data buffer (which comes as a character array).
+After certain numerical conversions with the given elements in the buffer, one obtains a temperature of a floating-point value.
+In order for this to be printed to the display, it must be casted to an integer with a simple `(int)` operation.

 3) The potentiometer: here basic ADC was used.
 A potentiometer works by splitting the input voltage into two.
 The potential difference between the outer two pins remains the same, however, turning the knob will adjust the resistance and the output voltage in the inner pin (connected to a pin set to `ADC`).
 The potentiometer used in this project was linear, so we used a linear interpolation equation allowing adjustment on integer values from 20 degrees (standard room temperature) and the initial measurement, with single degree increments.
 See main.c comments.